FAIRmat-NFDI/nomad-docs/docs/howto/graph-api/basics.md

 }
 ```

-## Existing Data Structures
+## Existing Data Resources

-As of this writing, there are a few existing data structures stored in `MongoDB`:
+As of this writing, there are a few existing data resources stored in `MongoDB`:

 1. `uploads` (stored in MongoDB): The metadata of an upload, including, `upload_id`, `upload_name`, `main_author`, etc.
 2. `entries` (stored in MongoDB): The metadata of an entry, including, `entry_id`, `entry_create_time`, `mainfile`, etc.